sriramss/docs-csm/005-NCN-DEPLOY.md

 ```

 Once you see your first 3 storage nodes boot, you should start seeing the CEPH installer running
 on the first storage nodes console.
-After 4-5 minutes, CEPH should be deployed.
+Optionally, you can also tail -f /var/log/cloud-init-ouput.log.
+**Remember, the ceph installation time is dependent on the number of storage nodes**

+You can start booting the manager and worker nodes during the ceph installation.

 ### Manual Check 1 :: STOP :: Manually Inspect Storage
+**This is optional at this point since a very large cluster will take longer to install.
+We also have a similar check in the install so watching the logs should suffice.**

-Run this to get validtion commands for ceph.
+Run this to get validation commands for ceph.
 ```bash
 pit:~ # csi pit validate --ceph
 ```